Thrive Approach Adolescence Licensed Practitioner Course

 - Common strategies for embedding Thrive in your setting and supporting your colleagues to work more effectively with young people.

-To maintain your Licensed status you need to attend Thrive CPD courses and actively use Thrive-Online.
+To maintain your Licenced status you must attend Thrive CPD courses and actively use Thrive-Online.
 The annual criteria is to gain 10 CPD points and profile/re-profile a minimum of three individuals.